 Picking The Right Sinking Fly Line

-The first thing all anglers need to do is match the right sinking fly line with the water they are fishing.
+The first thing all anglers need to do is match the best sinking fly line with the water they are fishing.
 The deeper the water the faster the sinking fly line you’ll need to get down deep.

 What about sink rates?